paradigma-cl/dappprofile/README.md

 Other future strategies, could be specifying that a DID correspond to a specific Blockchain ecosystem, like Stacks.

-#### a.1 The App Profile document
+#### a.1 The App Profile
 The app is identified both by the Internet domain for example 'XCK.app' and the Stacks DID 'XCK.app'  In case, it is a web application, it could be accessed as https://xck.app having both definitions.

+The description for a App Profile document is done using a JSON web token based on the WebApplication Schema object (https://schema.org/WebApplication).

-Using the did-method-web, the example is represented as 'did:web:xck.app'.
+Additionally, this document has to include the did-method-web.
+The example is represented as 'did:web:xck.app'.
 The target system of the Web DID method is the web host that the domain name described by the DID resolves to when queried through the Domain Name System (DNS).
 This did-method-web is included in this app profile.

-It could be useful to have a way to retrieve a verifiable DID profile for the Dapp as recommended by the W3C using an URI.
+It could be useful to have a way to retrieve a verifiable DID profile for the Aspp as recommended by the W3C using an URI.
 For example, a web URI https://xck.app/profile

-In this case, the application should also return a JSON web token using the WebApplication Schema object (https://schema.org/WebApplication).
+In this case, the application should also return a JSON web token using the protocol previously mentioned.

-Example of the WebApplication JSON web token included in the profile for XCK.app
+Example of the WebApplication JSON web token included in the profile for 'XCK.app'

 #### a.2 The App did:web DID document
  Creating a DID is done by: